Yovanna Ventura Flaunts Fit Body In Stylish Bikini, Shares Personal Phone Number With Instagram Fans

 “For real you’re gonna respond?” asked another user.

 As The Inquisitr has previously written, Ventura has remained quite active on her Instagram page during the COVID-19 lockdown.
-She recently posted an update that showed her in nothing but leggings and accessories for a two-part update.
-The photos showed the model with her side to the camera as she sat on a bed.
+She recently posted an update that showed her wearing nothing but leggings and accessories for a two-part update.
+The photos featured the model with her side to the camera as she sat on a bed.